counteractive/Get-UnifiedAuditLog/README.md

 The IntervalMinutes parameter specifies the size of the window (in minutes) into which the cmdlet will break the overall timespan.
 Smaller intervals lead to more requests, but the underlying cmdlet cannot return more than 50,000 records for a single session ID, so bigger is not always better.
 Plus, if you keep this modest, you get more granular progress monitoring.

 In the future one could put some logic in this cmdlet to optimize this automatically, but for now it's by hand.
 The default is 30 minutes, which usually works fine.

+### ResultSize

+The ResultSize parameter specifies the maximum number of results to return (per batch).
+The default value is 100, maximum is 5,000.

+Larger values can reduce the number of batches required to collect each interval's worth of events.
+Unless your network connection is unreliable, you can typically keep this at or above 1000 without any issues.

 ## Notes